Sanjanakumar311/Correlation_Regression/README.md

 # Correlation and regression for data analysis
-# Name:Raha Sanjana K L
+# Name: Sanjana K L
 # Reg no.:21222420241

 # Aim :